 - Various vaginal bleeding, ranging from light spotting to menstrual-like flow

-The benefits of having a hysteroscopy are a shorter hospital stay, less pain medication needed during recovery, no incisions to heal, and may allow patient to avoid hysterectomy and open abdominal surgery.
+The benefits of having a hysteroscopy are a shorter hospital stay, less pain medication needed during recovery, no incisions to heal, and may allow patients to avoid hysterectomy and open abdominal surgery.

 Plan Your Procedure